 The Chief Counsel's Office is the Energy Commission's full-service legal office.
-Its attorneys advise the Commission in a myriad of programs under the Commission's jurisdiction, from power-plant licensing and energy forecasting, to contract administration for energy efficiency, and alternative and renewable energy programs.
+Its attorneys advise the Commission in a myriad of programs under the Commission's jurisdiction, from power-plant licensing and energy forecasting, to developing building and appliance energy efficiency standards, and administrating grants for energy research and development, clean transportation, and renewable energy programs.
 In addition, Chief Counsel's Office attorneys represent the Commission in administrative proceedings before other state agencies and federal agencies, and in judicial proceedings in state and federal court.

 While the Commission does not guarantee permanent employment, the Chief Counsel's Office appreciates the service of interns, and in recent history, has hired three former interns for full-time employment.

 Candidates who are law students and interested in the legal intern program should submit:

 - a cover letter explaining the student's interest in an internship with the Commission,

 - two references, at least one of them from the student's work experience, and

 - one writing sample of no more than 10 pages in length, consisting of an objective memo or an advocacy piece.

 To Patty Paul or mail to:

 California Energy Commission